dnanexus/dxWDL/doc/Internals.md

 The `math` workflow calls a scatter where each job returns an array of files.
 The scatter result (`GenFiles.result`) is a ragged array of files (`Array[Array[File]]`).
-Gathering the individual arrays, and creating a ragged array requires computation, necessitates a job.
+Gathering the individual arrays, and creating a ragged array requires computation, necessitating a job.
 This situation arises whenever the scatter output is a non-native DNAx type.
 To solve this, the scatter runs a `collect` subjob that waits for all child jobs to complete, and gathers their outputs